 Twenty massive turbines standing along the coast — the first wind energy project in Southeast Asia.
 Against the sea and sky, they're strangely beautiful.

-Emohruo Beach Restobar — Right on the sand with beachfront dining.
+- Right on the sand.
 Regional dishes including Buffalo Chicken Salad and Bulalo.
-The atmosphere is the main draw — feet in the sand, ocean in front of you. ₱200–400 ($3.60–7.20 USD).
+Feet in sand, ocean view. ₱200–400 ($3.60–7.20 USD).

 Paluto (bring-your-own-ingredients cooking) is how Filipinos eat at beach towns and wet markets — you pick the freshest seafood, bring it to a cook, and they prepare it however you want for a small fee.
 Always ask "magkano ang paluto?" (how much for cooking?) before handing over your fish.
 The standard cooking styles are grilled (inihaw), sinigang (sour soup), or fried (prito).
 Ilocano cooks tend to keep it simple — garlic, vinegar, and salt — and that's when seafood tastes best.

-Where to Stay in Pagudpud
+Where Should I Stay in Pagudpud?

 Hannah’s Beach Resort (Saud) — The most established resort on Saud Beach.
 Pool, beachfront rooms, and the reliability that comes with being the biggest name in town. ₱3,000–6,000/night ($54–108 USD).